-Neither the ICL nor any other statute provides criteria for the coordination of private actions that may be brought before different jurisdictions.
+Neither the ICL nor any other statute on competition matter provides specific criteria for the coordination of private actions that may be brought before different jurisdictions.
 Hence, the possibility exists of parallel proceedings being instituted between the same parties, with the ensuing risk of conflicting decisions being rendered.